-- 1. the reasons for identifying their child as being limited English proficient and for placing their child in a language instruction educational program for ELs; - the child's level of English proficiency in reading, writing, speaking, and listening, including how the level was assessed and the status of the child's academic achievement; - 3.
-The method of instruction that will be used in the program, including a description of other alternative programs; - 4.
+- 1. the reasons for identifying their child as being limited English proficient and for placing their child in a language instruction educational program for ELs; - the child's level of English proficiency in reading, writing, speaking, and listening, including how the level was assessed and the status of the child's academic achievement; - The method of instruction that will be used in the program, including a description of other alternative programs; - 4.
 How the program will meet the educational strengths and needs of the child; - 5.
-How the program will help the child learn English and meet academic achievement standards; - 6.
-The expected rate of transition from an English for Speakers of Other Languages (ESOL) program and the expected rate of graduation from secondary school; - 7.
-How the program will meet the objectives of an IEP for a child with a disability; and, - 8.
+How the program will help the child learn English and meet academic achievement standards; and, - 6.
 Their rights, including written guidance that; - a.
 Specifies the right parents have to have their child immediately removed from a language instruction educational program upon their request, - b.
 Describes the options parents have to decline to enroll their child in such program or to choose another program or method of instruction, if available, and - c.
 Assists parents in selecting among various programs and methods of instruction, if more than one program or method is offered.